Re: the essay under examination

 Gifted Fallacy Detective

-The essay it's reacting to ends with a thesis: “Not a single part of this story is true.”
+This essay ends with a conclusion: “Not a single part of this story is true.”

 Closing argument